apache/samza/docs/startup/preview/index.md

 The Samza high level API provides a unified way to handle both streaming and batch data.
 You can describe the end-to-end application logic in a single program with operators like map, filter, window and join to accomplish what previously required multiple jobs.The API is designed to be portable.
 The same application code can be deployed in batch or streaming modes, embedded or with a cluster manager environments, and can switch between Kafka, Kinesis, HDFS or other systems with a simple configuration change.
 This portability is enabled by a new architecture which is described in the sections below.

 ### Concepts
 The Samza architecture has been overhauled with distinct layers to handle each stage of application development.
-The following diagram shows an overview of Apache Samza architecture with high level API.
+The following diagram shows an overview of Apache Samza architecture with the high level API.

 <img src="/img/{{site.version}}/learn/documentation/introduction/layered-arch.png" alt="Architecture diagram" style="max-width: 100%; height: auto;" onclick="window.open(this.src)">